casper-network/docs-archive/theory/economics.rst

 including transactions, these "lazy" validators can keep on receiving a share of the transactions fees, despite not including transactions themselves.
 The following scheme is an attempt at solving the lazy validator problem by disincentivizing proposing empty or partially full blocks.
+This is achieved by making the validators pay a fine, called the compensation fee, proportional to the space in the block left out empty.

 The protocol has the following parameters: